The Greatest Game Ever Played: Plot

-Ouimet competes in the 1913 U.S. Open that takes place at The Country Club.
-The favorites are British champions Vardon and Ted Ray (Stephen Marcus), who are accompanied by the snobbish Lord Northcliffe (Peter Firth), and the reigning U.S. Open champion, John McDermott.
-Northcliffe looks to see that either Vardon or Ray wins the Open, to affirm British dominance over the Americans in golf, and also to prove that only gentlemen were able champions.
-Ouimet competes with his 10-year old friend, Eddie Lowery (Josh Flitter), who skips school to caddie for Ouimet.
+Francis competes in the 1913 U.S. Open that takes place at The Country Club.
+The favorites are British champions Vardon and Ted Ray, who are accompanied by the snobbish Lord Northcliffe, and the reigning U.S. Open champion, John McDermott.
+Northcliffe looks to see that either Vardon or Ray wins the Open, to affirm British dominance over the Americans in golf, and also to prove that only gentlemen are able champions.
+Francis competes with his 10-year-old friend, Eddie Lowery, who skips school to caddie for Francis.
 After the first two rounds, Vardon and Ray have a seemingly comfortable lead, with McDermott unable to keep up.
-After some initial struggles, Ouimet rallies back and ends up tying with Vardon and Ray at the end of the fourth round, meaning that the three of them would compete in an 18-hole playoff to determine the champion.
-The night before, Northcliffe mocks Ouimet's social status to Vardon, who came from humble beginnings himself, and Vardon finally tells Northcliffe that he is going to try to win only for his own pride, not Britain's and that if Ouimet wins, it will be because of his own skill, not his background.
+After some initial struggles, Francis rallies and ultimately ties with Vardon and Ray at the conclusion of the fourth round, resulting in the three of them competing in an 18-hole playoff to determine the champion.
+The night before, Northcliffe mocks Francis's social status to Vardon.
+Exasperated, Vardon, who hails from humble beginnings himself, angrily tells Northcliffe that if Francis wins, it will be solely due to his skill, not his background.
+Vardon also reminds Northcliffe that a gentleman would not begrudge Francis the respect he deserves.

-The playoff round commences, with all three competitors keeping it close until the final holes, where Ray fades out, and Ouimet ahead of Vardon by a stroke going into the final hole.
-Vardon finishes with a par, giving Ouimet the chance to clinch the win with a par himself.
-Seeing him become nervous before the final putt, Eddie calms him down, and Ouimet is able to make the putt and win the U.S. Open.
-As the crowd carries him and Eddie on their shoulders, they start to hand him money.
-Ouimet refuses it all, only accepting one bill from his now proud father.
-In the clubhouse, Vardon privately congratulates Ouimet and suggests that they should play a friendly round together in the future.
-Ouimet and Eddie then walk home, carrying the U.S. Open trophy.
+The playoff round begins, with all three competitors neck and neck until the back nine, where Ray begins to fall behind, leaving Francis leading Vardon by a single stroke as they approach the final hole.
+Vardon concludes with a par, setting the stage for Francis to secure victory with a par of his own.
+Sensing Francis's nerves before the crucial putt, Eddie offers reassurance, enabling Francis to sink the putt and claim the U.S. Open title.
+Amidst the jubilant crowd lifting them on their shoulders, individuals start offering money to Francis, who graciously declines all but one bill, offered by his proud father.
+Inside the clubhouse, Vardon extends his private congratulations to Francis and proposes a friendly round together in the future.
+Francis and Eddie make their way home proudly carrying the U.S. Open trophy.

-A series of texts shows that Harry Vardon went on to win his sixth British Open Championship the following year, also Francis won two amateur championships and became a businessman and Eddie went on to become a multi-millionaire.
+The epilogue explains that Harry Vardon went on to win his sixth British Open Championship the following year, Francis Ouimet won two amateur championships and became a businessman, and Eddie Lowery became a multi-millionaire, remaining lifelong friends with Francis.